 A happy and sad year, in 2017 Terry celebrated his 90th birthday with Crommelins staff and retired employees reminiscing about the good old times.
 A few months later Terry Crommelin passes away peacefully surrounded by family.
 May he Rest in Peace.

 Present Day – A new era begins.
-From humble beginnings selling equipment out of the back of an EJ Holden growing to be the strong family owned business it is today, employing over 30 people many having been with the Company for over 20 years.
-CROMMELINS still remains as premium hire quality brand with products predominately being built with Robin engines.
+From humble beginnings selling equipment out of the back of his Holden station wagon growing to be the strong family owned business it is today, employing over 30 people many having been with the company for over 20 years.
+Crommelins Machinery still remains as premium hire quality brand with products predominately being built with Robin engines.
 In 2018, The Crommelin Group was formed as a parent company for both Crommelins Machinery and the newly acquired Pneumatic Engineering.
 With many more agencies and products planned, we will be kicking off the next chapter with a fresh new look.

 What does the next sixty years hold?
-CROMMELINS CEO Kevin Wilson had the following to say.
+Crommelins Machinery CEO Kevin Wilson had the following to say.
 “We have a responsibility to the Founder of the business, Terry Crommelin, to carry on his legacy and continue to support the industry he was so proud to be a member of.
 We must build on the strong foundation of entrepreneurship, innovation and quality products that he left us.
 We will continue to focus on our high level of customer service, bringing new products to market and providing value for money for our customers.”